-Medications used to ease depression may help some detox clients who have gotten through the acute phase of their stimulant withdrawal and may exhibit mental health conditions after they stimulant use has ended.
+Antidepressants.
+Medications used to ease depression may help some detox clients who have gotten through the acute phase of their stimulant withdrawal and may exhibit mental health conditions after the stimulant use has ended.

 The short answer?
 No. Quitting drugs and alcohol abruptly on your own, particularly when use occurred frequently for long periods is not recommended.
 It is not viewed as safe, and the risks involved include organ failure and relapse, which can end in overdose.
 Withdrawing from addictive substances without medical help can be uncomfortable and painful, but typically not life-threatening.
 However, abrupt interruptions that trigger a withdrawal can worsen other underlying health conditions that users may not be aware of, which can result in unexpected complications.
 It is safer to detox with a professional at your side.

 NIDA.
 (2018, January 17).
 Principles of Drug Addiction Treatment: A Research-Based Guide (Third Edition).
 Pharmacotherapies.
 Retrieved from from https://www.drugabuse.gov/publications/principles-drug-addiction-treatment/evidence-based-approaches-to-drug-addiction-treatment/pharmacotherapies

 Medical News Today.
 Signs of alcohol withdrawal syndrome.
 (Juky 5, 2018) DePietro, CRT, Marcin, J. MD Retrieved from from https://www.medicalnewstoday.com/articles/322373.php